friveroll/BRDidacticos/README.md

 - [SWFObject v2.2](https://code.google.com/p/swfobject/)

-You need to rename and add you own settings to this files:
+Rename and add you own settings to this files:

 ```bash
 ## Laravel config